winitzki/scall/tutorial/programming_dhall.md

 The last application of `fmap` is to a function of type `C → C` defined by `λ(c : C) → c C (fix F functorF)`.
 Applying any value of a Church-encoded type (`c : C`) to its own standard function `fix` gives again the same value `c`.
-(That property is proved in the paper "Recursive types for free", and also in this Appendix as "Statement 3" in the previous section.)
+(That property is proved in the paper "Recursive types for free", and also in this Appendix as "Statement 3" in the section "Church encodings of least fixpoints: Proofs".)

 So, the function `λ(c : C) → c C (fix F functorF)` is actually an _identity function_ of type `C → C`.
 Applying `fmap` to an identity function gives again an identity function.